Strategy11/formidable-forms/readme.txt

 * Improve file upload field in Chrome to prevent extra space from showing.
 * Added 'frm_save_post_name' filter.
 This can be used for custom form actions that create posts.
 * Added 'frm_display_data_opts' filter.
+* Prevent frm_display_id custom field from saving when a field is selected in the create post settings instead of customized content
 * Fix: When forms were submitted without ajax, the redirect wasn't working consistently.
 * Fix: The shortcodes weren't processing in the message shown after an entry is updated.
 * Fix: When we prevented the PayPal action from triggering on import, we stopped all actions.
 This is now fixed so an action can be set (in the code) to be triggered on import.
 Posts will now be created on import again.